 Up to five days' leave may be carried over from one year to the next (pro rata for part-time staff).
-Agreement to carry over more than this is usually given only when there are strong personal reasons or when School business has prevented staff from taking leave.
+Agreement to carry over more than this is usually given only when there are strong personal reasons, or when School business has prevented staff from taking leave.
+For staff who have been unable to use their annual leave due to extended period(s) of sickness absence, they will be entitled to carry forward a maximum of twenty days of statutory holiday (pro-rata for part-time staff) into the following leave year.
+Staff will be required to use the additional leave that they have carried forward within eighteen months from the date of carry forward ie, by the end of June the following year.

-See also section 10 below relating to sickness during holiday
+See also section 10 below relating to sickness during holiday.